eliasfang/eliasfang/README.md

 🎓 I'm a student at [UC San Diego](https://ucsd.edu) studying Computer Engineering and minoring in Cognitive Science.

-💻 This past summer, I interned at [Chick-fil-A](https://www.chick-fil-a.com/) as a Software Engineer on the Cybersecurity team!
+💻 This summer, I will be a Software Engineering intern at [Chan Zuckerberg Intiative](https://chanzuckerberg.com/).
+Last summer, I interned at [Chick-fil-A](https://www.chick-fil-a.com/) as a Software Engineer on the Cybersecurity team!
 Previously, I interned at [Tala Security](https://www.talasecurity.io/).

 ⭐ For fun, I enjoy singing and playing music 🎵, travelling the world 🌎, gaming with others 🎮, and trying new food 😋